-When I arrived for my lunch time meeting.
+When I arrived for my lunchtime meeting.
 I had to find the door, then ring the buzzer and announce the name of the party I was the guest of.
-Afterwards, a greeter came and walked me into the courtyard to wait for my party and offered me a refreshment while I waited.
+Afterward, a greeter came and walked me into the courtyard to wait for my party and offered me a refreshment while I waited.
 I accepted, figuring this might be the only time in life I am asked at Club 33 in the courtyard.

-For membership inquires, you may email Club33@WaltDisneyWorld.com for Disney World.
+For membership inquiries, you may email Club33@WaltDisneyWorld.com for Disney World.
 For this Anaheim location, you must write to Club 33 Member Services, 1600 S. Disneyland Drive Anaheim, CA 92802.

 Membership is limited and exclusive, so it may well benefit you to find another member and ask for recommendations on amending your method of approach for the best results.

 After an amazing meal, and a business meeting unlike any other I can remember.
 I headed back into the park with a meeting to follow up with the business owner the following week for the next steps on their project.
 I think they enjoyed that I liked and appreciated the club, but did not lose my mind over it.
 Or I did not let it overwhelm me.